+What is a strategic decision, and how is it different from an operational or tactical decision?
 Strategic decisions determine the grand direction upon which an entity will embark.
 Always, strategy precedes action.
 The object of strategy is to bring about advantageous conditions within which action will occur.
 In the military context, this means positioning forces for best advantage and judging precisely the right moment to attack or withdraw.
 Strategic decisions prior to D-Day in 1944, for example, included setting the day and time of the invasion of the European mainland as well as the choice of battleground.
-The campaign and each battle were conducted within the boundaries of space and time as set forth by strategy.
+The campaign and each battle were conducted within the boundaries of time and space as set forth by strategy.

 Of course, we talk about campaigns all the time in the context of political elections or a series of television ads.
 The dictionary tells us that a campaign is “an operation or series of operations energetically pursued to accomplish a purpose.”
 Generally, a campaign has an identifiable objective and expected time of completion.